Why This Matters

 Kamehameha II (Liholiho)

-• Died in England in 1824 during a diplomatic visit, demonstrating both the kingdom's international ambitions and vulnerability to foreign diseases
+- Died in London in 1824 during a diplomatic visit, along with Queen Kamāmalu.
+Both contracted measles, a disease to which they had no immunity.
+Their deaths illustrate the kingdom's international ambitions and the devastating vulnerability of Native Hawaiians to foreign diseases.

 As Western influence intensified, Hawaiian monarchs faced impossible choices: adopt foreign legal systems to gain international legitimacy, or risk losing sovereignty entirely.
-This era transformed Hawaii from a traditional kingdom into a constitutional monarchy with codified property rights.
+This era transformed Hawaiʻi from a traditional kingdom into a constitutional monarchy with codified property rights.

 Kamehameha III (Kauikeaouli)